1 t0 10 Kilowatt Electric HEU Space Reactor

 Courtesy of NASA

 A surface reactor is one of the main applications of nuclear reactor technology in space.
 The need for higher output on Lunar or Martian surfaces will be essential to making propellant and for providing power for human habitation.
-The SpaceNukes 30-kWe surface reactor is an extension of the basic Kilopower technology and is shown in Figure 2.
+The SpaceNukes 30-kWe surface reactor is an extension of the basic Kilopower technology developed at Los Alamos National Laboratory and is shown in Figure 2.

 Figure 2 - 35 kWe Surface Reactor with LEU core